-- 1. Count Register: bit of a throw back to Extended Accumulator - 2.
-Count register is decremented by DECB instruction.
-CPU knows exactly when loop will terminate, and can thus predict the exit correctly.
-There is only one count register, so it can only be used for inner-most loops (where it really matters). - 3. predicated execution consumes 4 or the ARM's opcode bits - predicated execution allows compiler to speculate e.g move instructions in predicted path ahead of the branch.
-(Sometimes referred to as instruction boosting) - 5.
-CMOV: provides similar sort of functionality to predicated execution, but does not cost opcode bits.
+- 1. CMOV: provides similar sort of functionality to predicated execution, but does not cost opcode bits.
 Both paths of a simple if/else statement can be evaluated, and then one committed.
 CMOV is not as flexible as predicated execution.
-Care has to be taken not to cause side effects on the 'wrong' path e.g. stores etc. - 6.
-CMOV instructions can avoid some control flow problems, turning them into data flow issues further down the execution pipe. - 7.
-CMOV was added to the x86 architecture on the PPro. - 8.
+Care has to be taken not to cause side effects on the 'wrong' path e.g. stores etc. - 2.
+CMOV instructions can avoid some control flow problems, turning them into data flow issues further down the execution pipe. - 3.
+CMOV was added to the x86 architecture on the PPro. - 4.
+Parallel compares enable fast evaluation of complex predicates in 'if' statements.
+They are an exception to the normal IA-64 rule that instructions in the same parallel group must not have data dependencies.
+A series of cmp instructions in the same parallel group are allowed to issue in parallel with the same destination predicate registers, with the results combined via a logical operation. e.g. - 5.
 IA-64 cmp instruction will set either p1 or p2 depending on the outcome of the test.
-Most instructions can be prefixed with jpn¿ to predicate them.
-IA-64 also allows the compare instructions themselves to be predicated, which is handy for parallel multiway compares. - 9.
+Most instructions can be prefixed with ¡pn¿ to predicate them.
+IA-64 also allows the compare instructions themselves to be predicated, which is handy for parallel multiway compares. - 6.
 In general, predication is most useful for eliminating hard to predict branches branches that are being predicted accurately are probably more efficient than predication since only a single path has to be evaluated.